Academic vs Community vs Private Practice: What’s Better for Doctors?

 The pros of private practice include independence, less bureaucracy and politics, and higher pay.

 In private practice, you choose how you run your practice—no ifs, ands, or buts.
 Administrative tasks are also more straightforward.
 For example, if you need new equipment, there are no hospital guidelines to delay or deny your request.
 You can order whatever you need.
-Plus, you don’t have to deal with the politics associated with admin or hospital committees.
+Plus, you don’t have to deal with the politics associated with the admin or hospital committees.

 Private practice doctors also make more money than their employed colleagues, which we’ll touch on in a second.